-Festival attractions include an array of delicious savoury foods and home-made cakes, spiced chai tea, coffee cart, market and book stalls, the Enjoyment Shop and photo exhibition.
+Other festival attractions include an array of delicious savoury foods and home-made cakes, spiced chai tea, coffee cart, market and book stalls, the Enjoyment Shop and photo exhibition.

 There will be free entry to all four talks and three guided meditation sessions over the weekend.